 Bistecca Alla Fiorentina Recipe (Florentine Steak)

-Published December 28, 2018.
+Published August 23, 2022.
 This post may contain affiliate links.
 Please read my disclosure policy.

 How to Grill Bistecca Alla Fiorentina

-Make sure your griddle is hot before placing down your meat and cook it for 4-6 minutes per side for a beautiful rare steak.
+Make sure your griddle is hot before placing down your meat, and cook it for 4-6 minutes per side for a beautiful rare steak.
 If you like more of a medium-rare internal temperature, then add 2 minutes per side when cooking.

-While the meat is cooking be sure to baste it with the butter and brush it with the fresh herbs for just an awesome little added touch to this recipe.
-Once the steak is done let it rest for 3 to 4 minutes.
+While the meat is cooking, be sure to baste it with the butter and brush it with the fresh herbs for just an awesome little added touch to this recipe.
+Once the steak is done, let it rest for 3 to 4 minutes.

-Slice the strip steak and filet mignon away from the T-bone and then slice those cuts on a bias and serve it all next to the bone for a really cool rustic look.
+Serving a Florentine Steak is as simple as brushing it one last time with the butter and herbs and carving the cuts of steak away from the bone.
+Slice the strip steak and filet mignon away from the T-bone and then slice those cuts on a bias and serve it all next to the bone for a cool rustic look.

 My Favorite Steak Recipes